singh-anshuman/linux-Info/README.md

 ###### tail -f -n N <FILE_NAME>
 Prints the last N number of lines of a given file. -f option continously prints last N files of the file.
 This option is frequently used to monitor live logs for an application.

-###### sudo su -
-Switches to root user and navigates to the root user's home directory.
+###### ls -a
+Lists all the files and directories including hidden files and directories.

 ###### ls -ltr
-Listing all the files and directories in current directory in reverse cronological order.
+Lists all the files and directories on the current path in reverse cronological order of creation.

-###### ls -a
-Listing all the files and directories including hidden files and directories.

 ###### tar -zcvf file.tar.gz /path/to/dir/
-For creating a tar file for the directory
+Creates a tar file for the directory.

 ###### tar -C <FOLDER_PATH> -zxvf yourfile.tar.gz
-For untarring a tar.gz file to the specified directory.
+Untars a tar.gz file to the specified directory.

 ###### tar -C <FOLDER_PATH> -xvf yourfile.tar
-Command for untarring a tar file to the specified directory
+Untars a tar file to the specified directory.

 ###### which <EXECUTABLE_UTILITY>
-Command that gives you the path of the executable specified
+Returns the path of the executable.

+### User Management

+###### sudo su -
+Switches to root user and navigates to the root user's home directory.

 ## VI Editor Keyboard Shortcuts
 ###### q!